resmio/widget/README.md

 ## Eslint ##
 To run the linting for the JS run `npm run lint --silent` the silent modifier hides the ELIFECYCLE error thrown out when the linter fails, but still shows the linting errors, you can also create an alias like `alias run ='npm run --silent'` and then simply do `run <script>`

+## Tests ##
+We use Tape for testing, tests go inside a `__tests__` directory inside each module directory, to run the tests first you need to install this globally on your system `npm install -g babel tape faucet browserify browser-run`.
+Then you can run the test individually by going into its directory and doing `babel-node test.js | faucet` where test.js is the name of your test.
+You can also import the test into `app/js/__tests__/testSuite.js`.

+You can run all the tests included in testSuite.js by doing `npm test`